Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 Fundamental to our contribution to the AI industry are **robust trustworthy performance scores**.
 Additionally, an actor or **group controlling both a Validator and a Provider may attempt to extract unfair token rewards** by scoring themselves unfairly.
 In prior AI Crypto projects this kind of self-dealing was rampant and made it unattractive for fair players to compete.

-**We mitigate this issue by requiring all Validators to keep a publicly auditable log of every score** they have given for every prompt to every provider.
+**We mitigate this issue by requiring all Validators to keep a publicly auditable log of every score** they have given for every prompt to every Provider.
 If unfair scoring of one Provider is suspected **any token holder can request an audit and a DAO vote to slash** the Validator's collateral and simultaneously render the Validators' votes ineffective.
 The rules on how a Validator should score Providers is defined by the Protocol Owner hence also the auditing and slashing rules are defined by them.
 The vote may be a vote by a panel of experts over [Q](http://q.org/), a full public token holder snapshot or a combination of both.

 Due to the decentralized nature of our AI performance evaluation it is easily visible if one validator unfairly favors one Provider due to their scores being a statistical outlier versus the remaining Validators.
 Knowing that naive collusion is easily visible will stop most people from taking the next step as they know it will take significant effort to hide the collusion and not get their stake slashed.
 Furthermore, the unfairly elevated score will not significantly influence Customers who can easily compare Providers themselves.
 When there is a mismatch between the Provider with the best score and the Provider with the most customers it might get investigated.